-Failure to attain the expected number of task order awards, estimated value, or respond to competitive solicitations released under the Contractor's respective Pool(s) from the time it was On-Ramped prior to the exercise of Option I may result in a Contractor being Off-Ramped (see Section H.26).
+Failure to attain the expected number of task order awards, estimated value, or respond to competitive solicitations released under the Contractor's respective Pool(s) from the time it was On-Ramped prior to the exercise of Option I may result in Dormant Status.
+The Government may or may not exercise the option period if a contractor does not meet the above criteria.
+Exercising the option period is subject to FAR clause 52.217-8 and FAR clause 52.217-9.